-Section 4.
-Quality Improvement Organization (paid by Medicare to check on the quality of care for people with Medicare)
+SECTION 4 Quality Improvement Organization (paid by Medicare to check on the quality of care for people with Medicare)

-There is a designated Quality Improvement Organization for serving Medicare beneficiaries in each state.
-The Quality Improvement Organization for your state is listed below.
+There is a designated Quality Improvement Organization (QIO) for serving Medicare beneficiaries in each state.
+QIOs have different names depending on which state they are in.

-The Quality Improvement Organization has a group of doctors and other health care professionals who are paid by the Federal government.
+The QIO has a group of doctors and other health care professionals who are paid by the federal government.
 This organization is paid by Medicare to check on and help improve the quality of care for people with Medicare.
-The Quality Improvement Organization is an independent organization.
+It is an independent organization.
 It is not connected with our plan.

-You should contact the Quality Improvement Organization for your state in any of these situations:
+You should contact the QIO in any of these situations:

-- You have a complaint about the quality of care you have received. - You think coverage for your hospital stay is ending too soon. - You think coverage for your home health care, skilled nursing facility care, or Comprehensive Outpatient Rehabilitation Facility (CORF) services are ending too soon.
+- You have a complaint about the quality of care you have received. - You made a complaint to your plan and you don't like our response to your complaint. - You think coverage for your hospital stay is ending too soon. - You think coverage for your home health care, skilled nursing facility care, or Comprehensive Outpatient Rehabilitation Facility (CORF) services is ending too soon.